sharkdp/numbat/book/src/list-functions-other.md

 </details>

 ### `is_int`
-Returns true if the input is an integer number of its units.
+Returns true if the input is an integer.
+If the input has units, then returns whether it is an integral number of its units.

 ```nbt
 fn is_int<D: Dim>(value: D) -> Bool